How Far Apart to Plant Tomatoes (Spacing Guide)

 Staking and caging changes spacing requirements

-How you support your tomatoes affects how much room they need:
+How you support your tomatoes affects how much room they need.

-- Unsupported (ground sprawl): Takes the most space.
-Allow 36-48 inches between plants and 5-6 feet between rows.
-Not recommended because of disease and pest issues.
+| Unsupported (ground sprawl) | 36-48 inches apart, 5-6 feet between rows | Takes the most space.
+Not recommended because of disease and pest issues. |

 Raised bed spacing